-- 35) Mr. Farrell said earlier that there would not be a homeowner's association. - 36) Chief Kurz and other members of the TRG expressed concern about the houses on any of these lots becoming student housing.
+Mr. Farrell said earlier that there would not be a homeowner's association.

+Chief Kurz and other members of the TRG expressed concern about the houses on any of these lots becoming student housing.
 If any house did then, under zoning, it could house only three unrelated students.
 This could be especially problematic on a narrow private street like this.
 The Planning Board has a fair amount of discretion in reviewing this subdivision due to the limited nature of the existing street.
 The TRG discussed prospectively including a deed restriction that the two new houses be at least 2,000 square feet in size to encourage purchase by a family.
-The applicant might be receptive to this. - 37) The Town does not pick up garbage along the private road.
+The applicant might be receptive to this.

+The Town does not pick up garbage along the private road.
 The homeowners will need to bring their garbage to Newmarket Road.
-Is any sort of shed/structure appropriate? - 38) Any structures on the lot (including a driveway and parking) closest to Route 108 will likely need to be reviewed by the HDC.
-The HDC's purview extends 250 feet from the centerline of the road. - 39) The 250 foot line for the historic district will need to be shown on the formal application. - 40) It would be helpful for the applicant to meet with the Conservation Commission later to see if they have any concerns.
+Is any sort of shed/structure appropriate?

+If any proposed house or other structures subject to review (including a driveway and parking) on the lot closest to Route 108 is located within 250 feet of the centerline of the road then the design will need to be presented to the HDC for approval.

+The 250 foot line for the historic district will need to be shown on the formal application.

+It would be helpful for the applicant to meet with the Conservation Commission later to see if they have any concerns.